Charging Comparison

 Which One Should You Choose?

-The BYD SEAL U has the higher peak DC speed at up to 140 kW, but the BMW iX1 actually finishes the 10-80% charge faster at approximately 33 minutes versus approximately 34 minutes.
-That is because the BMW iX1 has a smaller battery to fill.
-On road trips, time at the plug matters more than peak power.
+The BYD SEAL U has the higher published DC figure at up to 140 kW, but the BMW iX1 has the shorter published charge time at approximately 30 minutes versus approximately 34 minutes.
+On road trips, published stop time matters more than the headline kW number alone.

 If you mostly charge at home or at work and care more about daily driving costs, the BMW iX1 is the more efficient choice at 170 Wh/km.
 Lower consumption means lower electricity bills over time.